 Arbitration practitioners today argue their cases all over the world.
 More than ever, they act for parties from every conceivable jurisdiction.

 The global rise of arbitration is perhaps most evident in Asia.
-Home to the two most populous countries in the world, Asia is not only the world’s largest manufacturer but the largest recipient of foreign investment and net capital exporter.The opening of major Asian markets to foreign investors has resulted in increased trade and given rise to arbitration being the preferred cross-border dispute resolution mechanism, in preference to national courts.
-The statistics show this; for example, the Singapore International Arbitration Centre (SIAC) saw 452 new cases in 2017, compared with 86 new cases a decade earlier (a more than 400 per cent increase), and 374 of these 452 new cases were international cases (83 per cent).
-The annual caseload of the China International Economic and Trade Arbitration Commission (CIETAC) was 2,183 new cases in 2016, compared with 981 cases in 2006 (a more than 100 per cent increase), and 485 of these 2,183 new cases were foreign-related.
+Home to the two most populous countries in the world, Asia is not only the world’s largest manufacturer but also the largest recipient of foreign investment and net capital exporter.The opening of major Asian markets to foreign investors has resulted in increased trade and given rise to arbitration being the preferred cross-border dispute resolution mechanism, rather than national courts.
+The statistics demonstrate this; for example, the Singapore International Arbitration Centre (SIAC) dealt with 402 new cases in 2018, exceeding the 400-case mark for the second year running; 337 of these were international cases (84 per cent).
+Over the past decade, new case filings at SIAC have increased by more than four times.
+The annual caseload of the China International Economic and Trade Arbitration Commission (CIETAC) was 2,962 new cases in 2018, compared with 1,230 cases in 2008 (an increase of more than 100 per cent); 522 of these new cases were foreign-related.
 By comparison, 810 new cases were filed with the International Chamber of Commerce (ICC) in 2017, compared with 599 new cases in 2007 (a more than 30 per cent increase).
 Singapore and Hong Kong were recently ranked as the third and fourth most preferred arbitral seat worldwide, after London and Paris, and ahead of Geneva, New York and Stockholm.

-Disputes referred to international arbitration often bring together arbitrators, counsel and witnesses from different jurisdictions with different cultures and practices – in 2017 alone, the SIAC appointed 263 arbitrators from more than 20 countries, including Australia, Canada, China, Denmark, France, Germany, Greece, India, Indonesia, Japan, Malaysia, New Zealand, Portugal, Singapore, South Africa, South Korea, the United Kingdom and the United States of America.Despite increasing harmonisation in international arbitration (for instance, the advent of the UNCITRAL Model Law on International Commercial Arbitration in 1985 and its revision in 2006 in a bid to assist states in reforming, modernising and harmonising their laws on arbitral procedure), there remain inevitable differences arising from varied backgrounds and environments.
+Disputes referred to international arbitration often bring together arbitrators, counsel and witnesses from different jurisdictions with different cultures and practices – in 2018 alone, the SIAC appointed 175 arbitrators (and confirmed another 158 nominated arbitrators) from more than 20 countries, including Australia, Austria, Belgium, Brunei, Brazil, Canada, China, France, Germany, India, Indonesia, Iran, Ireland, Japan, Italy, Latvia, Malaysia, the Netherlands, New Zealand, Portugal, Singapore, South Korea, Switzerland, the United Kingdom, the United States and Vietnam.Despite increasing harmonisation in international arbitration (for instance, the advent of the UNCITRAL Model Law on International Commercial Arbitration in 1985 and its revision in 2006 in a bid to assist states in reforming, modernising and harmonising their laws on arbitral procedure), there remain inevitable differences arising from varied backgrounds and environments.
 With trade disputes worldwide increasingly involving an Asian nexus, a good advocate would need to understand these differences and consider how best to represent his or her client’s interests in the context of such cultural diversity, particularly in a continent as varied as Asia.

-Advocacy is the art of persuasion and the goal of an advocate is to persuade.In an arbitration, the object of persuasion is, of course, the arbitral tribunal.
+Advocacy is the art of persuasion and the goal of an advocate is to persuade.In an arbitration, the object of persuasion is the arbitral tribunal.

 Developing an advocacy strategy before an Asian tribunal